cisco-en-programmability/terraform-provider-catalystcenter/docs/resources/network_devices_trend_analytics.md

 It performs create operation on Devices.

 - Gets the Trend analytics Network device data for the given time range.
 The data will be grouped based on the given trend time Interval.
-The required property for this API is *trendInterval*.
-For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst- center-api-specs/blob/main/Assurance/CE_Cat_Center_Org-AssuranceNetworkDevices-1.0.2-resolved.yaml ~>**Warning:**
+The required property for this API is **trendInterval**.
+For detailed information about the usage of the API, please refer to the Open API specification document https://github.com/cisco-en-programmability/catalyst- center-api-specs/blob/main/Assurance/CE_Cat_Center_Org-AssuranceNetworkDevices-2.0.1-resolved.yaml

+~>**Warning:**
 This resource does not represent a real-world entity in Cisco Catalyst Center, therefore changing or deleting this resource on its own has no immediate effect.
 Instead, it is a task part of a Cisco Catalyst Center workflow.
 It is executed in CatalystCenter without any additional verification.
 It does not check if it was executed before or if a similar configuration or action already existed previously.